JetBrains/kotlin-web-site/docs/topics/gradle/gradle.md

 [//]: # (title: Gradle)

 Gradle is a build system that helps automate and manage your building process.
-It downloads specified dependencies, packages your code, and prepares it for compilation.
+It downloads required dependencies, packages your code, and prepares it for compilation.
 Learn about Gradle basics and specifics on the [Gradle website](https://docs.gradle.org/current/userguide/getting_started.html).